 Please be aware that you are required to have completed a proportion of your course inside the UK, but that concessions apply if you were absent due to coronavirus.
-Please check paragraphs GR 6.1–6.3 of the Statement of Changes HC1248 for full details.
+Please check paragraphs GR 6.1–6.3 of the Appendix Graduate for full details.

 If you're overseas and completing your course by distance learning

 You must apply in the UK.
-If you are undertaking distance learning outside the UK and you wish to apply, you may have to re-enter the UK on or before 27 September 2021.
-Check paragraphs 3.22–3.27 of the government's COVID-19 guidance for students (PDF) for full details.
+If you are undertaking distance learning outside the UK and you wish to apply, you may have to re-enter the UK before a certain date.
+Check paragraphs 3.21–3.28 of the government's COVID-19 guidance for students (PDF) for full details.

 If your course was not a degree

 In addition to degrees at undergraduate or postgraduate level, you can apply if you have completed a relevant qualification, including a law conversion, legal practice or Bar training course or a PGCE.
-A full list of relevant qualifications appears at GR 5.2 of the Statement of Changes HC1248.
+A full list of relevant qualifications appears at GR 5.2 of the Appendix Graduate.

-You must apply online on or after 1 July 2021 but before your Tier 4 or Student visa expires.
-The Immigration Advice Service will provide a link to the form once it goes live.
+You must apply online before your Tier 4 or Student visa expires.
+The Immigration Advice Service will provide a link to the form once you are eligible.